mphagenaars/domoticz/README.md

 # domoticz
-domoticz scripts for home automation
+This repo does not contain domoticz itself, but rather the scripts I use for home automation.
+- device based script
+- time based script
+- misc (eg for syncing Toon to Domoticz)